cdl-geneseo/geneseo-dictionary/C/Clio.md

 # Clio

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Clio

 Created by  Unknown User (tjc13), last modified on Oct 05, 2008

 Clio (NN): Phi Kappa Pi, a local sorority, and the oldest sorority on campus.
 Known as the Clionian sorority.
 Colors are gold and white.
 Known for wearing white jackets.
 Name for a member of the sorority (e.g. &quot;She's a Clio.&quot;).
 Definition of approximately 60% of those surveyed.
 (F06) (new word) Unknown by approximately 40% of those surveyed